Qiskit/RFCs/####-release_cycle.md

 > - Dissecting corner cases
 > - Reference definition, eg., formal definitions.

+### Deprecations

+* deprecation warnings can only occur 1+ minor releases after the replacement functionality is added
+* deprecation warnings must be emitted for a complete major version" (i.e. 1+ year)

 ## Alternative Approaches
 > Discuss other approaches to solving this problem and why these were not
 > selected.